Ninecl/ISE2/README.md

 ### Main Results

-The MRR results of ISE2 and several competitive baselines on YAGO-SE
+The MRR results of ISE2 and several competitive baselines on YAGO-SE.

 | Model   | s1    | s2    | s3    | s4    | s5    |
 | ------- | ----- | ----- | ----- | ----- | ----- |